-- default: this is the root path(s) where the tool will look for data from projects that do not have their own rootpath set. - RAWOBS: this is the root path(s) to where the raw observational data files are stored; this is used by cmorize_obs.
+- default: this is the root path(s) where the tool will look for data from projects that do not have their own rootpath set. - RAWOBS: this is the root path(s) to where the raw observational data files are stored; this is used by esmvaltool data format.